 Sending a private message

-There are three ways to send private messages on ResearchGate.
+There are a couple of ways to send private messages to other members on ResearchGate:

-You can also go to the profile page of the researcher you'd like to message and click the blue Compose message button on the right-hand side.
+- Or go to the profile page of the researcher you'd like to message and click the blue Message button on the right-hand side.

-If you're not following the researcher you'd like to message, you can go to their profile page and click on their Experience tab.
-On the right side of the page, you'll see a white Send message button.
-Click there to compose a message.
+If you're not following the researcher you'd like to message, you can go to their profile page and click the white Message button to compose your message.